ihenvyr/ihenvyr/README.md

  Hi!
 I'm Henry a software developer.
 Most of what I do revolves around Javascript and Dart, but that doesn't mean I am less open to other tech stacks.
-Nowadays I spend most of my time doing front-end and android app development, mostly with Flutter, React and its ecosystem.
+Nowadays I spend most of my time doing front-end and android app development, mostly with React, Flutter and its ecosystem.

  <!--If you want to reach out for anything, you can find me at the **@ihenvyr** handle, or e-mail me at ihenvyr@gmail.com.-->